privacy-scaling-explorations/zkevm-specs/specs/opcode/57JUMPI.md

 ### EVM behavior

-Pop two EVM words `dest` and `cond` from the stack. then do the followings:
+Pop two EVM words `dest` and `cond` from the stack. then do the following:

 1. check `cond` is zero